 To avoid these issues, make sure to take your vehicle to a professional window tinting company.

-Anyone that spends a considerable amount of time driving can tell you about the sun’s effects.
+Anyone that spends a considerable amount of time driving can tell you about the Sun’s effects.
 The left arm will always be darker than the right.
-This can increase the risk of skin cancer.
-Tinting the sunroof is an excellent way to add a barrier between you and the sun and can block up to 90% of UV rays.
+Sun exposure can increase the risk of skin cancer.
+Tinting the sunroof is an excellent way to add a barrier between you and the harmful rays of the Sun and can block up to 90% of UV rays.

-The final verdict is that sunroof tinting is not the culprit, the manufacturer’s choice of glass is.
+The final verdict is that sunroof tinting is not the culprit.
+The manufacturer’s choice of glass is.

 Let Team Acme’s professional window tinting techs show you how to have your sunroof safely tinted.
 Call today for a consultation or visit our website and contact us here with any question or comments you have.